In a Nutshell:

 Note that while you can order this chair from various vendors on Amazon, doing so will dramatically limit your choices to whatever configurations the vendors have decided to offer.

-If you want maximum customizability, you’ll definitely want to order from the manufacturer’s website directly.
-If you decide you want one of these, we’ll walk you through that process later on in this review.
+If you want maximum customizability, you’ll want to order directly from the manufacturer’s website.
+If you want one of these, we’ll walk you through the process later in this review.

-If your interest is piqued and you’re curious to know more, read on, and let’s take a closer look!
+If you’re interested and curious, read on, and let’s take a closer look!

 Sleek and modern—that’s the phrase most likely to pop into most people’s minds when they see the Genie for the first time.

-It’s a sharp-looking chair, no doubt about it, but if you’re specifically in the market for something that evokes an Old World feel, then you’re probably going to be put off by this chair’s modern appearance.
+It’s a sharp-looking chair, no doubt, but if you’re specifically in the market for something that evokes an Old World feel, you’ll probably be put off by this chair’s modern appearance.

 It’s attractive, and assuming the modern styling is a good fit with the rest of your office décor, you’ll probably have no issues with its overall look and feel.

-One thing to be aware of right from the start is that this chair leans heavily on the notion of mixed materials.
-The seatback is mesh, and the seat itself can be ordered with either vinyl or fabric upholstery.
+From the start, one thing to be aware of is that this chair leans heavily on the notion of mixed materials.
+The seatback is mesh, and the seat can be ordered with either vinyl or fabric upholstery.

-While we’re not huge fans of mixed materials, the company made a good choice on the whole.
+While we’re not huge fans of mixed materials, the company made a good choice overall.
 Mesh is the ideal material for the seatback because it’s delightfully breathable, which will help keep you cool and comfortable even if you spend several hours a day in it.

-The fabric seat upholstery is, in our view, the superior option, providing a good mix of durability, breathability, and comfort—even if you spend eight hours or more a day in your chair.
+In our view, fabric seat upholstery is the superior option, providing a good mix of durability, breathability, and comfort—even if you spend eight hours or more a day in your chair.

 Before we get into the nuts and bolts of this design, we should draw your attention to one more thing.
-The Genie is, in a very real sense, not so much a single model but rather a collection of features you can combine in a mindboggling number of ways in order to create exactly the seating experience you want.
+The Genie is, in a very real sense, not a single model but a collection of features you can combine in a mindboggling number of ways to create exactly the seating experience you want.

-The very first decision you’ll be asked to make if you decide you want one of these is what size seat you want.
-The Genie offers six seat size options labeled AA (petite), BB, A, B, C, and D (extra-large), with the seat sizes growing larger as you move through that list.
+If you decide to buy one of these, you must first decide what size seat you want.
+The Genie offers six seat size options labeled AA (petite), BB, A, B, C, and D (extra-large), with the seat sizes growing larger as you move through the list.

-The default frame is capable of supporting up to 300 pounds of user weight, which is the informal average if you look at a large number of chairs across the industry.
-Note, though, that if you order the extra-large seat, you’ll get a chair with a ruggedized frame that’s capable of supporting up to 400 pounds of user weight.
+The default frame can support up to 300 pounds of user weight, the informal average if you look at many chairs across the industry.
+Note, though, that if you order the extra-large seat, you’ll get a chair with a ruggedized frame capable of supporting up to 400 pounds of user weight.

-We can’t say much more than this without getting into the actual ordering process and the various customization options you’ll have available if you order from the company’s website, so we’ll bring this section to a close and use the next section to walk you through the ordering process and the various decisions you’ll be asked to make.
+We can’t say much more than this without getting into the actual ordering process and the various customization options you’ll have available if you order from the company’s website, so we’ll close this section and use the next section to walk you through the ordering process and the various decisions you’ll be asked to make.

-If you’re buying a Genie for your own personal use, we will rate this as the single strongest component of our Via Genie chair review.
-While there are tons of options to choose from and a number of decisions to make, the company makes the process of finding your way to your perfect chair surprisingly easy.
+If you’re buying a Genie for your personal use, we will rate this as the single strongest component of our Via Genie chair review.
+While there are many options to choose from and several decisions to make, the company makes finding your perfect chair surprisingly easy.

 On the other hand, if you’re in the market for a more general-purpose chair that anybody in your family can use, you may find all the hoops presented here to be a bit cumbersome.

-The very first choice you’ll be presented with when ordering from the manufacturer’s website has to do with the seat size, which defines the chassis your chair will be built around.
+When ordering from the manufacturer’s website, the first choice you’ll be presented with is the seat size, which defines the chassis around which your chair will be built.

-Although there are six different seat size options, you’ll only see four choices mentioned here: A, B, C, and D. The option to add a petite seat to the A or B versions of the chairs comes a bit later in the process.
+Although there are six different seat size options, you’ll only see four choices mentioned here: A, B, C, and D. Adding a petite seat to the A or B versions of the chairs comes a bit later in the process.

 Since this is the first choice you have to make, let’s talk about the dimensions of the various seat sizes on offer.
 In order, they are:

-In any case, once you’ve settled on the seat size for your new chair, the next question you’ll have to answer has to do with frame color.
+In any case, once you’ve settled on the seat size for your new chair, the next question you’ll have to answer is about the frame color.

 Next up, you’ll find a question about which control mechanism you prefer.
-The differences are subtle here; honestly, most people will be happy with either.
-But if you have a clear preference, you can choose between either the Auto-Adjust Body Balance or the Quick-Adjust Advanced Synchro mechanism.
+The differences are subtle here; most people will be happy with either.
+But if you have a clear preference, you can choose the Auto-Adjust Body Balance or the Quick-Adjust Advanced Synchro mechanism.

 If you want more, the other option adds a back tension adjustment and a single rotation back tilt lock adjustment with five positions instead of just three.
-This addition only adds four bucks to the price of the chair and is definitely worth getting, but if it’s not something you particularly care about, you can save a few bucks by going with the other option.
+This addition only adds four bucks to the chair’s price and is definitely worth getting, but if it’s not something you particularly care about, you can save a few bucks by going with the other option.

-Then there’s the question about the optional seat depth adjustment.
-If you get this, you’ll have 2” of play in the seat depth, which can make all the difference in the world if multiple people in your family will use the chair.
+Then, there’s the question about the optional seat depth adjustment.
+If you get this, you’ll have 2” of play in the seat depth, which can make all the difference if multiple people in your family will use the chair.
 If nobody else in your family will be using your Genie, you can probably skip this extra.

 The armless variant is the standard and won’t add to the price of the chair.
 Everything else will, but if you’re going to spend extra on any one thing, spend it on the arms.

-Even if you’re not sure you want arms, we recommend getting the rollback arms.
-That way, when you want them, you’ve got them; if you don’t want them, you can roll them down to get them out of your way.
-Better to have a thing and not need it than to buy an expensive chair and regret that you didn’t get armrests six months down the road!
+Even if you’re unsure you want arms, we recommend getting the rollback arms.
+That way, you’ve got them when you want them; if you don’t want them, you can roll them down to get them out of your way.
+It’s better to have a thing and not need it than to buy an expensive chair and regret that you didn’t get armrests six months later!

-The best feature here, though, is the two 8-way adjustable arm options.
-These are amazing and give you virtually unlimited freedom in terms of tweaking the chair so that it fits you perfectly.
-We regard the armrest’s amazing adjustability to be the best aspect of our Via Genie chair review.
+The best feature here is the two 8-way adjustable arm options.
+These are amazing and give you virtually unlimited freedom to tweak the chair so that it fits you perfectly.
+We regard the armrest’s amazing adjustability as the best aspect of our Via Genie chair review.

-The next option is an interesting one, and the Genie is one of the only office chairs on the market that gives you the choice of something other than casters.
+The next option is an interesting one.
+The Genie is one of the only office chairs on the market with a choice of something other than casters.

 Yes, you can order your Genie with casters.
-In fact, you can choose between black carpet casters or two-toned casters with soft rubber treads that won’t tear up your hardwood floors.
+You can choose between black carpet casters or two-toned casters with soft rubber treads that won’t tear up your hardwood floors.
 Or, you can order your chair with black all-floor glides instead of wheels.

 It’s a nice touch and something we’ve never seen offered on any other office chair.
-It may not be a good fit for you, but we love that the non-caster option is available here!
+It may not fit you well, but we love that the non-caster option is available here!

-Then there’s an optional safety brake, which is great if you have kids or small pets that like to get under your chair and could be a lifesaver if you’ve got some mobility issues, but unless one of those applies, this is something you’re likely to skip.
+Then there’s an optional safety brake, which is great if you have kids or small pets that like to get under your chair and could be a lifesaver if you have mobility issues.
+However, unless one of those applies, you’re likely to skip this.

-Lumbar is up next, and honestly, we can’t imagine ordering a chair without the adjustable lumbar support.
-If you spend any amount of time at all in your chair, you’re going to want this.
-We consider this to be an essential addition, probably even more important than the super-adjustable armrests!
+Lumbar is next, and honestly, we can’t imagine ordering a chair without adjustable lumbar support.
+If you spend any amount of time in your chair, you’re going to want this.
+This addition is probably even more important than the super-adjustable armrests!

 After you’ve decided whether or not you want lumbar support, you’ll be asked a small but aesthetically important detail about the stitch pattern for the seat.
 You can either order your seat with visible stitching or seamless.